beckermr/vote-bot/README.md

 description: |  # description of vote
   This is a vote to add foo to conda-forge.
 Please vote yes or no.
 ```

+## Configuring Matrix

+The matrix room is specified by its ID.
+To get the ID of the room:

+1. navigate to the room settings menu
+2. go to the "Advanced" pane
+3. copy the "internal ID"

+## Configuring Email

+Email authentication is done using a username and password.
+If you use two-factor with Gmail,
+you may need to generate an [app password](https://support.google.com/mail/answer/185833?hl=en).